wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 Once the API Discovery module is enabled, it will start the traffic analysis and API structure building.
 The API structure will be displayed in the **API Discovery** section of Wallarm Console.

-## Noise detection

-To have a clean and valuable API structure description, you must exclude redundant data clouding the big picture.

-The API Discovery module bases noise detection on the two major concepts:
-* Endpoint stability - at least five requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
-* Parameter stability - the probability of a parameter occurrence must be greater than 1 percent.

-The API structure will display the endpoints and parameters that exceeded these limits.

-Also, the API Discovery performs filtering of requests relying on the other criteria:
-* Only those requests to which the server responded in the 2xx range are processed.
-* Static is ignored.
-* Some service headers are filtered.
-* etc.

-For now, in the postanalytics logs, only statistical information is presented, such as the total number of requests, the number of processed and ignored requests, and the number of the "raw" endpoints and parameters before determining their stability.
-Data is grouped by the customer applications.

 ## API Discovery debugging

 To get and analyze the API Discovery logs, you can use the following methods: